shreevatsa/ps-to-pdf/README.md

 - gs.wasm
 - index.html

-and start a server, for example
+in a directory and start a server, for example

 ```bash
 python3 -m http.server 8000